knative/docs/serving/deploying-with-private-registry.md

 A Secret is a Kubernetes object containing sensitive data such as a password, a token, or a key.
 You can also read more about [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. Create a file named registry-push-secret.yaml containing the following .yaml.
+1. Create a file named `registry-push-secret.yaml` containing the following:

     ```
     apiVersion: v1